 From this application we appear to get conflicting opinions from the so called “experts” commenting on the proposal.
 For example in the report to the planning committee it is stated that the production of phosphine at the site is already an established process and that “the chief fire officer points out that no serious incidents have occurred.”
 As can be demonstrated from this article, this statement by the officer (who in his own words describes the premises as being designated “special risk”), was in fact false.

-Furthermore in the flowing paragraph of the report
+Furthermore in the following paragraph of the report

 “The chief alkali inspector points out that he has been trying to persuade the company for some years to alter the process for phosphine gas manufacture since fumes arrestment on the current process is virtually impossible and he is of the opinion that the proposed new method is the only solution.”